Shifting Gears (TV series)

 Shifting Gears is an American television sitcom created by Julie Thacker Scully and Mike Scully for ABC through 20th Television.
 The series stars Tim Allen, Kat Dennings, Seann William Scott, Daryl "Chill" Mitchell, Maxwell Simkins, and Barrett Margolis.

 It premiered on ABC on January 8, 2025.
-In April 2025, ABC renewed the series for a second season which premiered on October 1, 2025.
+In April 2025, ABC renewed the series for a second season, which premiered on October 1, 2025.
+In April 2026, ABC renewed the series for a third season.

 Premise

 Still mourning the death of his wife, a gruff widower who runs an auto restoration shop reluctantly takes in his estranged (and newly divorced) daughter, with his two grandchildren.